Analysis | NFL draft grades: Browns, Patriots and Bears earn high marks

 Denver Broncos: B-

-The Broncos were said to still be a candidate to take a QB at No. 9 even after trading for Teddy Bridgewater to pair with holdover Drew Lock.
+The Broncos were said to still be a candidate to take a QB at No. 9 even after they traded for Teddy Bridgewater to pair with holdover Drew Lock.
 Perhaps that was pre-draft subterfuge; Denver used the ninth pick on CB Patrick Surtain II.
 He’s a promising cornerback and worthy of the ninth choice.
 But the Broncos, again, have failed to resolve their QB issues, unless a trade for Aaron Rodgers is forthcoming.
 Second-round RB Javonte Williams and third-round G/C Quinn Meinerz were sensible picks.

 Kansas City Chiefs: B